mttfiorio/3d-portfolio/README.md

 ## Overview

-This portfolio project showcases a unique 3D interactive experience, built using React, Next.js, and react-three-fiber.
+This portfolio project showcases an optimized 3D interactive experience, built using React, Tailwind, react-three-fiber and framer-motion.

+Design was made using Figma.

 ## Getting Started